 Makeup mistakes are controversial in the sense that art can never truly be wrong or right.
 I do think cosmetics need structure however, and I without doubt believe that my makeup improved when I admitted to my own blunders.

-I learnt certain skills at makeup school, but most came from assisting and just applying to as many faces as possible.
+I learnt certain skills at makeup school, but most came from assisting and just applying products to as many faces possible.

 Disclaimer: I have done all of these makeup mistakes before.

 This usually creates patchiness.
 It is always wise to build up product gradually and apply layers smoothly.

 Trying to use foundation instead of concealer

 Foundation primarily evens out your skin tone and creates a good canvas.
 2 pumps are generally recommended for your entire face.
 If you find yourself pumping double, either purchase a higher coverage product or buy a concealer.
 Concealer helps to conceal and cover what foundation can’t.